Effective references can increase your chances of finding the job you want. Knowing who and how to ask for a reference is one key to your job search.

 Check out this employment reference letter sample.

-Check out this personal reference letter sample.
+Check out this character reference letter sample.

 Help your references help you